-Sony is known for updating their hugely popular RX100 compact camera line on a yearly basis, so the recent release of the Sony RX100 VII did not come as much of a surprise.
-However, the RX100 VII announcement followed hard hitting camera announcements from Sony including the Sony A7R IV and the Sony a6400 – both game-changing cameras in the full frame mirrorless and mid-range/budget mirrorless fields.
+Sony is known for updating their hugely popular RX100 compact camera line annually, so the recent release of the Sony RX100 VII did not come as much of a surprise.
+However, the RX100 VII announcement followed impressive camera announcements from Sony including the Sony A7R IV and the Sony a6400 – both game-changing cameras in the full frame mirrorless and mid-range/budget mirrorless fields.

-Is the RX100 VII, Sony’s lucky number 7 for underwater photography?
-Well, the timing was certainly lucky.
+Is the RX100 VII top camera in the RX100 VII line?
 The announcement of the RX100 VII follows exciting innovations from Sony in autofocus and burst shooting.
 These new technologies have been integrated into Sony’s higher end cameras such as the A9, A6400, and A7R IV and are now generously adapted to the RX100 VII.
 With an improved autofocus tracking system, including animal eye autofocus, the Sony RX100 VII is going to be a top choice for underwater photographers shooting compact cameras.
 You won’t find more useful technology for photographing fish and other underwater creatures on any other compact camera.
 Other upgrades include burst shooting without blackout (great for photographing quick critters like dolphins and schools of fish) and improved low light capability with a lower native ISO.

 As with the recent announcement of the Olympus TG-6, the Sony RX100 VII is mostly a firmware update.
 The camera is essentially the same as the Sony RX100 VI in all other aspects.
 That being said, for underwater photography, the RX100 VII is going to be a must-have camera for anyone who wants an easy and accurate underwater shooting experience.

 Maui, Hawaii Sony RX100 VII f/6.3, 1/250, ISO 100